 Plant material imports to the U.S. and discoveries of non-native “true bugs” (hemiptera) by region, 1854-2012.

-Invasive species and trade: What is the risk of unintentionally delivering invasive hitchhikers via international trade?
+Invasive species and trade.
+What is the risk of unintentionally delivering invasive hitchhikers via international trade?
 How does this risk change over time and vary by trading partner?
 In this project our leading analysis uses 150 years of ecological and economic data in the United States to understand the dynamics of establishments.

 Matthew MacLachlan, Andrew Liebhold, Takehiko Yamanaka and Michael R. Springborn.
 Hidden patterns of insect establishment risk revealed from two centuries of alien species discoveriesScience Advances, 2021, 7(44).